Imagimm-CIML/Determining-the-intracellular-position/README.md

 ![shema ](./shema.png)

 1) Install the plugin radial profile NN.class in Fiji/plugin.
-The plugin radial profile was modified to Not Normalized (NN) to produce the real radial profile we observe in the image
+The plugin radial profile was modified to Not Normalized (NN) to produce a non normalized radial profile

 2) Run the Fiji macro "radial_profile_version3.ijm" on the different images (use the czi file)
  ![confocal image ](./image_2.jpg)